innoq/architecture-antipatterns/_case_studies/the_financial_company_app_productline_for_100+_countries.md

 * Hybrid App (native code and web view)
 * World-wide market
 * App Productline developed by newly created digital department in the headquarters
-* The digital factory designed a worldwide generic data model and API that the App consumed.
+* The digital headquarters designed a worldwide generic data model and API that the App consumed.
 The API’s implementation was done by the various countries, which had to map their data model to the generic one
-* Highly political: a German board member promised a global board member that Germany will implement the backend for the App
+* Highly political: a local board member promised a global board member that Germany will implement the backend for the App

 ## What was the good idea?
 The idea behind the App was the belief that it can be developed once and centrally and could be used by 100+ countries.
 So not every country develops the App itself, but uses a configurable problem.